cloudflare/terraform-provider-cloudflare/docs/data-sources/waiting_rooms.md

 - `default_template_language` (String) The language of the default page template.
 If no default_template_language is provided, then `en-US` (English) will be used.
 - `description` (String) A note that you can use to add more details about the waiting room.
 - `disable_session_renewal` (Boolean) Only available for the Waiting Room Advanced subscription.
 Disables automatic renewal of session cookies.
 If `true`, an accepted user will have session_duration minutes to browse the site.
 After that, they will have to go through the waiting room again.
 If `false`, a user's session cookie will be automatically renewed on every request.
-- `host` (String) The host name to which the waiting room will be applied (no wildcards).
-Please do not include the scheme (http:// or https://).
-The host and path combination must be unique.
-- `id` (String)
 - `json_response_enabled` (Boolean) Only available for the Waiting Room Advanced subscription.
 If `true`, requests to the waiting room with the header `Accept: application/json` will receive a JSON response object with information on the user's status in the waiting room as opposed to the configured static HTML page.
 This JSON response object has one property `cfWaitingRoom` which is an object containing the following fields:
 1. `inWaitingRoom`: Boolean indicating if the user is in the waiting room (always **true**).
 2. `waitTimeKnown`: Boolean indicating if the current estimated wait times are accurate.
 If **false**, they are not available.